Ukiah Wrongful Death Lawyer

 - Surviving putative spouse ( a person who believes themselves married to the deceased despite the lack of a formal ceremony)

 Financial compensation will not make up for your loved one's loss.
 However, they would not have wanted you to worry about finances after they are gone.
-In California, the following are a list of damages a family member can collect:
+In California, the following is a list of damages a family member can collect:

 - The lost income the decedent would have provided had they not died